pycom/pycom-micropython-sigfox/readme.md

 * util_tx_continous: reworked to use HAL functions instead of 'manual' config, and use same SX1301 calibration firmware as the HAL.
 * Updated all makefiles to handle the creation of obj directory when necessary.
+* Change cs_change usage policy in SPI module to let the driver handle the chip select.

 ### v3.2.0 ###